Irish Travellers: Health

 The health of Irish Travellers is significantly poorer than that of the general population in Ireland.
-This is evidenced in a 2007 report published in Ireland, which states that over half of Travellers do not live past the age of 39 years.
-(By comparison, median life expectancy in Ireland is 81.5 years.)
+A 2007 Irish report found that over half of Travellers do not live past the age of 39 years.
+The conclusion was based on data between January 1995 and December 2004.
+By comparison, the median life expectancy in Ireland is 81.5 years.
 Another government report of 1987 found:

 From birth to old age, they have high mortality rates, particularly from accidents, metabolic and congenital problems, but also from other major causes of death.
 Female Travellers have especially high mortality compared to settled women.

 In 2007, the Department of Health and Children in the Republic of Ireland, in conjunction with the Department of Health, Social Services and Public Safety in Northern Ireland, commissioned the University College Dublin's School of Public Health and Population Science to conduct a major cross-border study of Travellers' welfare.
 The study, including a detailed census of Traveller population and an examination of their health status, was expected to take up to three years to complete.
 The main results of the study were published in 2010.

 The birth rate of Irish Travellers has decreased since the 1990s, but they still have one of the highest birth rates in Europe.
-The birth rate for the Traveller community for the year 2005 was 33.32 per 1,000, possibly the highest birth rate recorded for any community in Europe.
+The birth rate for the Traveller community for 2005 was 33.32 per 1,000, possibly the highest birth rate recorded for any community in Europe.

-On average there are ten times more driving fatalities within the Traveller community.
+On average, there are ten times more driving fatalities within the Traveller community.
 At 22%, this represents the most common cause of death among Traveller males.
 Some 10% of Traveller children die before their second birthday, compared to just 1% of the general population.
 In Ireland, 2.6% of all deaths in the total population were for people aged under 25, versus 32% for Travellers.
-In addition, 80% of Travellers die before the age of 65.
+80% of Travellers die before the age of 65.

-According to the National Traveller Suicide Awareness Project, Traveller men are over six times more likely to kill themselves than the general population.
+In 2010, the National Traveller Suicide Awareness Project found that Traveller men are over six times more likely to die by suicide than the general population.
+In 2008, 11.2% of Traveller deaths that year were as a result of suicide.

 Marriage

 Marriage among Travellers in their late teens is common.
-As of the Census of Ireland 2016 58.1% of Irish Travellers were under the age of 25, with 31.9% of this age group married.
-As of 2016, 201 enumerated Irish Travellers aged 15 to 19 identified themselves as married, down from 250 in 2011.
+In the Census of Ireland 2016, 58.1% of Irish Travellers were under the age of 25, with 31.9% of this age group married.
+In 2016, 201 enumerated Irish Travellers aged 15 to 19 identified themselves as married, down from 250 in 2011.

 Irish Travellers generally marry other Irish Travellers.
 Consanguineous marriage is common among Irish Travellers.
 According to Judith Okely's work on Travellers in Britain in the 1970s, "there is no large time span between puberty and marriage", and the typical marriage age was 16–17 for females and 18–19 for males.

 Irish Travellers lived as cohabiters who "married at one time without religious or civil ceremony."
-Into the early 20th century about one-third of Irish Travellers were "married according to the law."
+Into the early 20th century, about one-third of Irish Travellers were "married according to the law."